Agora-wireless/Agora/README.md

 Faros base station as RRU, and Iris UE devices as UEs, both are available from [Skylark Wireless](https://skylarkwireless.com).

+\lin{You talk about preparing UEs below.
+How abot RRU?}
+\lin{How to run it with the POWER testbed?
+Maybe that's more useful for the community?}
 ### Prepare the Iris UE devices

  * Flash the client Iris UE device with the proper image